 13. What is your favorite color?
 Green and Purple

 14. Who influences your Light Painting Photography work?
-So many people… These ideas come at the most random moments, I try to write them down when inspiration strike because I forget everything.
+So many people… Dean Chamberlain is a huge influence.
+Ideas come at the most random moments, I try to write them down when inspiration strike because I forget everything.

 16. What is your favorite food?
 Indian and Mexican